Air Iceland Connect: History

+The airline previously operated ATR 42 aircraft, wet leased from Íslandsflug, from 2000 to 2003.

+In 1995, then as Flugleiðir, the airline entered a partnership with Atlantic Airways of the Faroe Islands to supplement capacity on the Route Vágar-Reykjavík-Narsarsuaq using BAe 146 aircraft.
+In 2004, Air Iceland ceased operating their own flights to Vágar in the Faroe Islands but continued to sell seats in cooperation with Atlantic Airways.

+Fleet renewal and international network

+In 2006, Flugfélag Íslands introduced two Dash 8-100 aircraft into its fleet, replacing three Metroliner aircraft which were sold the same year.
+In 2006, the fleet consisted of six Fokker 50, two Dash 8-100 and two De Havilliand Canada DHC-6 Twin Otter aircraft.

+In 2008, the airline sold off its two De Havilliand Canada DHC-6 Twin Otter aircraft to Norlandair, who also acquired the associated routes.

+Air Iceland has served Kulusuk, Narsarsuaq and Constable Point since its establishment (and earlier as Flugleiðir).
+In 2007, Air Iceland expaned its Greenland network by introducing direct flights from Keflavík to Nuuk in Greenland, followed by Ilulissat the following year enabled by their newly acquired Dash 8 aircraft.
+In 2010, routes to Kulusuk, Nuuk and Constable Point became served year-round.
+Norlandair later acquired the route to Constable Point (Nerlerit Inaat).
+In 2016 and 2017 Air Iceland operated a route to Kangerlussuaq seasonally over the summer.

-In late 2011, Flugfélag Íslands acquired two Bombardier Dash 8-200 aircraft for delivery in early 2012.
-Upon delivery of these aircraft, the airline sold its only Dash 8–100 series aircraft.
-It previously operated ATR 42 aircraft, wet leased from Islandsflug, from 2000 to 2003.
-A fleet of three Bombardier Dash 8-Q400 aircraft replaced the airline's five Fokker 50 aircraft in 2015–16.
-Services using the new aircraft included routes to Aberdeen which started in March 2016, and Belfast which began in June 2017, both flown out of Keflavík International Airport.
+In late 2011, Flugfélag Íslands acquired two Dash 8-200 aircraft for delivery in early 2012.
+Upon delivery of these aircraft, the airline sold its remaining Dash 8–100 series aircraft (the other was written off).
+A fleet of three Dash 8-Q400 aircraft replaced the airline's five Fokker 50 aircraft in 2015–16.

+Increased international service

-In May 2017, Flugfélag Íslands announced it had rebranded as Air Iceland Connect. Árni Gunnarsson, managing director of Air Iceland Connect, stated that the name change would help distinguish themselves from Icelandair and signify the airline's connection to Icelandic and international destinations.
+Services using the new aircraft included routes to Aberdeen which started in March 2016, and Belfast which began in June 2017, both flown out of Keflavík International Airport.In May 2017, Flugfélag Íslands announced it had rebranded as Air Iceland Connect. Árni Gunnarsson, managing director of Air Iceland Connect, stated that the name change would help distinguish themselves from Icelandair and signify the airline's connection to Icelandic and international destinations.
 Dropping the Icelandic name resulted in complaints about the attack on the Icelandic language.

 In February 2018, Air Iceland Connect announced a strategy change by focusing on regional destinations.
-Therefore, flights to the United Kingdom had been cut by 14 May 2018 and the Bombardier Dash 8 Q400s will be phased out.
+Therefore, flights to the Aberdeen and Belfast had been cut by 14 May 2018.
+In conjunction, one Dash 8-400 was sold.

+In 2023, a De Havilland Canada Dash 8-400 aircraft was added to the fleet, bringing the total number of Dash 8-400 aircraft to three again.